|Journey time||From 1h 53m|

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from Amsterdam-Centraal to Brussels Midi without having to change trains.
-There are 20 direct trains from Amsterdam-Centraal to Brussels Midi.
+There are 10 direct trains from Amsterdam-Centraal to Brussels Midi each day.
 Though there may be fewer direct services available depending on your exact departure date.

-Trains travelling from Amsterdam-Centraal to Brussels Midi cover a distance of around 176km during the journey.
+Trains travelling from Amsterdam-Centraal to Brussels Midi cover a distance of around 109 miles (176 km) during the journey.